Dan Meridor: Biography

 Born in Jerusalem towards the end of the Mandate era, Meridor is the son of Eliyahu Meridor, a longtime political associate of Menachem Begin in the Irgun and Herut (which he represented in the Knesset), and Ra'anana Meridor, an associate professor of Classics at the Hebrew University of Jerusalem.

-He served in the armored corps and then studied law at the Hebrew University of Jerusalem, gaining an LL.B.
+He was drafted into the IDF in 1965 to the air force academy, and after two months was transferred to the armored corps where he served as a tank commander.
+He then studied law at the Hebrew University of Jerusalem, gaining an LL.B.
 He then worked as an attorney at the Tel Aviv law firm of Haim Zadok & Co.

 Political career

 After serving as Cabinet Secretary between 1982 and 1984 (under Begin and Yitzhak Shamir), Meridor ran for the Knesset in the Likud list for the 1984 election.
 As a freshman member, he was appointed chairman of two legislative subcommittees.
 He was re-elected in 1988, and was appointed Minister of Justice in Shamir's unity government of 1988–90 and in Shamir's Likud government of 1990–92.
-He retained his seat in the 1992 and 1996 elections, and was appointed Minister of Finance by Binyamin Netanyahu in 1996.
+He retained his seat in the 1992 and 1996 elections, and was appointed Minister of Finance by Benjamin Netanyahu in 1996.

 After successive clashes with Netanyahu, Meridor left the cabinet in June 1997.
-His public image suffered during that period, when he was compared to Hamlet (for his indecisiveness) and to a fraidy cat on a popular TV show, "Hartzufim".
+His public image suffered during that period, when he was compared to Hamlet (for his indecisiveness) and to a fraidy cat on a popular TV show, Hartzufim.

-In 1998, together with several other Likud and Labor Party members, he co-founded Israel in the Centre, which later became the Centre Party.
+In 1998, together with several other Likud and Labor Party members, he co-founded Israel in the Centre, which later became the Center Party.
 He was elected as a Centre Party MK in the 1999 elections, and was appointed chairman of the Knesset's Foreign Affairs and Defense Committee.
 After Ariel Sharon became Prime Minister in 2001, Meridor was made a Minister without Portfolio.
 During his time in the Knesset he also served as the Knesset observer to the Council of Europe.

 Meridor lost his seat following the 2003 elections.

 After leaving the Knesset, Meridor served as international chair of the Jerusalem Foundation.

 In the run-up to the 2006 elections, Meridor received offers by Labor and Yisrael Beiteinu, but he seemed to harbor hopes of being called to Kadima's list.
 However, his inclusion was vetoed by Ariel Sharon's sons, Gilad and Omri Sharon.
 He later rejoined Likud, and won seventeenth place on the party's list for the 2009 elections.
 He returned to the Knesset after the party won 27 seats.
 In the Netanyahu cabinet formed after that election, Meridor was appointed Minister of Intelligence and Atomic Energy, and Deputy Prime Minister.

 Meridor ran in the Likud primaries for the 2013 elections, but he failed to win a realistic place on the Likud list.